https://codes.iccsafe.org/content/IFGC2018/appendix-a-ifgs-sizing-and-capacities-of-gas-piping

 FIGURE A.6(a)

-CAPACITY OF NATURAL GAS PIPING, LOW PRESSURE (0.60 WC)
+CAPACITY OF NATURAL GAS PIPING, LOW PRESSURE (0.60 WC)FIGURE A.6(b)

-CAPACITY OF NATURAL GAS PIPING, HIGH PRESSURE (1.5 psi and above)
+CAPACITY OF NATURAL GAS PIPING, HIGH PRESSURE (1.5 psi and above)A.7 Examples of piping system design and sizing.

 A.7.1 Example 1: Longest length method.

 Determine the required pipe size of each section and outlet of the piping system shown in Figure A.7.1, with a designated pressure drop of 0.5-inch w.c.
 (125 Pa) using the Longest Length Method.
-The gas to be used has 0.60 specific gravity and a heating value of 1,000 Btu/ft3 (37.5 MJ/m3).
+The gas to be used has 0.60 specific gravity and a heating value of 1,000 Btu/ft3 (37.5 MJ/m3).FIGURE A.7.1

-PIPING PLAN SHOWING A STEEL PIPING SYSTEM
+PIPING PLAN SHOWING A STEEL PIPING SYSTEMSolution:

 (1) Maximum gas demand for Outlet A: